 In addition to protecting its own economy, the EU's CO2 levy is also intended to put pressure on other countries to make their economies more sustainable as soon as possible.

 And there are some signs that it is already being felt.
-The planned tax has been cited as helping to persuade Turkey to ratify the Paris climate agreement in October.
+The planned tax has been cited as helping to persuade Turkey to ratify the Paris climate agreement last year.
 And the Australian Trade Minister Dan Tehan recently pointed out that his country would face long-term disadvantages for its export economy as a result of the tariffs.

 Australia continues to plan a massive expansion of fossil fuel energy production and is one of the world's largest CO2 emitters.
 In the meantime, however, the country has adopted a net-zero climate target by 2050.